dichn/alterfreund/_posts/2020-02-14-python-basics-II.markdown

 A [module](https://docs.python.org/3/tutorial/modules.html) is a file containing Python definitions and statements.The file name is the module name with the suffix .py appended.

 Technically, a [package]() is a Python module with an __path__ attribute.

+## `pip`

+> WARNING: Running pip install with root privileges is generally not a good idea.
+Try `pip install --user` instead.